bdunlap9/Networking_Toolkit/README.md

-Sure!
-Here's a basic README file for your PowerShell script:

 # Network Toolbox PowerShell script

 The Network Toolbox PowerShell script is a collection of functions that can be used to manage and troubleshoot network connections on a Windows machine.